Lamentations: Preface

 Away—me he drove, force-marched

-in darkness, no light;
+in blackout, no light;

 Against me, he turns his hand